manish-chet/Data-Engineering-Works/docs/airflow/airflow_maintaneance.md

 #### Airflow Log Cleanup
 A maintenance workflow that you can deploy into Airflow to periodically clean out the task logs to avoid those getting too big.

-1. Copy the airflow-log-cleanup.py file to this dags directory
+1. Copy the airflow-log-cleanup.py file to the dags directory
 ```bash
 wget https://github.com/manish-chet/DataEngineering/airflow/airflow-log-cleanup.py
 ```